-The lead applicant may not be a co-applicant or an affiliated entity in another application at the same time.
+The lead applicant may be a co-applicant or an affiliated entity in maximum 1 other application at the same time in another lot .i.e. the lead applicant may not be a co-applicant in another application submitted to the same lot.

-A co-applicant/affiliated entity may be the co-applicant or affiliated entity in more than 1 application under this call for proposals.
+A co-applicant/affiliated entity may be the co-applicant or affiliated entity in maximum 2 application(s) under this call for proposals (maximum 1 per lot)

-A co-applicant/affiliated entity may not be awarded more than 1 grant under this call for proposals.
+A co-applicant/affiliated entity may not be awarded more than 2 grant(s) under this call for proposals."